michmattera/star-wars-quiz/README.md

 1. As an older player I would like to play again and update my score, trying to reach the top.
 2. As an older player I would like to be able to change my username and play again.
 3. As an older player I would like to be able to save different username to play with friends offline
-4. I would like to be challemged in different levels of questions
+4. I would like to be challenged in different levels of questions

 ## Development Planes